JakobLichterfeld/Tesla_API_in_Tasker/README.md

 If parameters are needed the function name gives you a hint about what is needed.
 For example: "set temps (driver temp, passenger temp default:20.5)" --> this function accepts two parameters, driver temp and passenger temp.
 If both or one is not given, the default value is taken, in this case 20.5.
 To call the function with the parameters use the "Perform Task" action and use "Parameter 1" and "Parameter 2" for the parameters you want to set.

 You only need to call the function you want, for example set temps (driver temp, passenger temp default:20.5).
 The Tesla API in Tasker project does take care of the token, wakeup and other preconditions.
+The task return true if it was successful and false if not.

 Do not store your own automation tasks within the Tesla API in Tasker Project in Tasker to prevent data loss when updating Tesla API in Tasker.